LadyDeveloper/-100-Days-Coding/README.md

 # -100-Days-Coding
+For the designs I have been using Ildiko ideas. https://uidesigndaily.com/

-First Day - Count down page.
+Day 1 - Count down page.

+Day 2 - Landing page for web development courses.